christopherhuntley/is135-docs/IQBDA/Part4.md

   Create a new CSS file called `base.css`.
 This is where we’re going to put all our basic styling for the site.
     > The HTML refresh from step 2 included the `link` needed to load the `base.css` external stylesheet.

-  Add style rules to the `base.css` file that meet the following specifications:
+  Add style rules to the `base.css` file that meet the following specifications, which we'll pretend come from an art director with no web design experience:

-  * Masthead Text: Georgia/Times/serif and italics, with the “IQBDA” in 3em bold type and the "The International ..." in 1.5em semi-bold type
+  * **Masthead Text:** Georgia/Times/serif and italics, with the “IQBDA” in 3em bold type and the "The International ..." in 1.5em semi-bold type
-  * Page Title Text: Georgia/Times/serif in 1.8em bold type
+  * **Page Title Text:** Georgia/Times/serif in 1.8em bold type
-  * Sub-heading Text: Georgia/Times/serif in 1.5em semi bold type
+  * **Sub-heading Text:** Georgia/Times/serif in 1.5em semi bold type
-  * All other text: Verdana/Helvetica/Arial/sans serif in 1em regular weight type
+  * **All other text:** Verdana/Helvetica/Arial/sans serif in 1em regular weight type

 Tips:
   * You will need to use **descendant selectors** to get the headline text to work.
   * Semibold is `bolder` than normal text but not fully `bold`; try using the `font` shortcut property to cut down on the number of declarations.
   * If you don’t know how to do something, just ask!
 If somebody needs help, then provide whatever help you can.
 This is not a game, so there is no reason not to help your classmates understand how to do things.
+  * Some things just can't be done with CSS.
+Know when to give up and ask for direction given what you can do.

 When you're finished the preview should look this:

   ![](images/part4s4a.png)

 **5. Add special styling to `iqbdc.html`.**
-* Add a `style` element to the head of the `iqbdc.html` file.
+* Add a `style` element to the `head` of the `iqbdc.html` file.
   > You will need to refer to your textbook to see how to do that properly.
+It's an embedded stylesheet.

-* Add two rules, one to left-align the column headers of the table and then another rule that changes the `color` of any `h1` elements inside `#page-title` to `red`.
+* Add two rule to the new `style` element, one to left-align the column headers of the table and then another rule that changes the `color` of any `h1` elements inside `#page-title` to `red`.
-  >**Important: do not copy any style rules from your base.css file.
+  >**Important: do not copy any style rules from your `base.css` file.
 The idea is to let the embedded stylesheet override the styles in `base.css` through cascading.
 You are only adding *two* rules.**

 * When finished you should see the following in your `iqbdc.html` preview: